MicrosoftDocs/azure-stack-docs/azure-stack/user/ci-cd-github-action-webapp.md

     endpoint-sql-management | https://notsupported  | The sql server management endpoint.
 Set this to `https://notsupported` |
     profile | 2020-09-01-hybrid | Profile to use for this cloud. |

-2. Open your command-line tool such as Windows PowerShell or Bash and sign in.
-Use the following command:
+2. Open your command line tool such as Windows PowerShell or Bash.
+Sign in to Azure CLI using the following command:

     ```azurecli
     az login